BrennanStein/procelio-translation/README.md

 DO NOT CHANGE

 ##### value
 The text of the UI element.
 You almost certainly want to change this.
+If empty, falls back to default English value

 ##### size
 In case it's necessary to overwrite the size of the text.
 0 = default.
 1024 max value.
 Must be positive.